thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="update-current-dashboard-state-1" showListImageTitles="true" %}

 Now let's add an action with the type "Update current dashboard state" for the "Entities table" widget.
-We assume that you are already familiar with the "[Add action](#add-action)" step and know how to do it.
+We assume that you are already familiar with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Action cell button](#action-cell-button)" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select an "Update current dashboard state" action type from the "Action" drop-down menu;
 - Click the "Add" button at the bottom of the "Add action" window;
-- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured action, allowing you to double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="update-current-dashboard-state-2" %}